Nictiz/HL7-mappings/generate/README.md

     - ant-dependencies/  : the dir where the dependencies for ANT will be placed (you probably want to add this to `.gitignore`)

 The script will ask you for one of the project dirs inside the `src/` dir.
 Alternatively, this can be passed in the ANT call with the `-Dproject=` option.

+If you want to send the output to another dir, you can override the build dir usng the `-Dbuild.dir=` option.
+The folder structure, including the project folder, will be recreated here.

 ## Schematron